- Off road parking

 - Two well-behaved dogs welcome

 - Sorry, no smoking

 - Note: Cottage is close to the A68.

 Kelso 12 miles; Melrose 13 miles; Peebles 37 miles.

-The historic town of Jedburgh is a small, quiet town lying 10 miles inside the Scottish Border, situated half way between Newcastle upon Tyne and Edinburgh.
+The historic town of Jedburgh is a small, quiet town lying 10 miles inside the Scottish Border, situated halfway between Newcastle upon Tyne and Edinburgh.
 Set amidst the stunning countryside of the Borders, Jedburgh has much to offer visitors.
-There are charming shops, pubs and award-winning family run restaurants to enjoy nearby, as well as historic attractions such as the fascinating Mary Queen of Scots Visitor Centre and the imposing abbey, which towers over the town and dates back to 1138.
-Great fishing can be enjoyed on the Teviot, Tweed and Jed rivers and there are 21 excellent golf courses to choose from.
-The Borders also offer some superb walking and cycling, be it on the coast, over the breathtaking hillsides or amongst the enchanting Border forests.
+There are charming shops, pubs and award-winning, family-run restaurants to enjoy nearby, as well as historic attractions such as the fascinating Jedburgh Castle Jail, Mary Queen of Scots House and the imposing abbey, which towers over the town and dates back to 1138.
+Great fishing can be enjoyed on the Teviot, Tweed and Jed Rivers and there are 21 excellent golf courses to choose from.
+The Borders also offer some superb walking and cycling over breathtaking hillsides or amongst the enchanting Border Forests, and along St Cuthbert's Way, a 62 mile trail between Melrose and Lindisfarne, which passes Harestanes Countryside Visistor Centre.
 The towns of Melrose, Kelso and Peebles are just a short drive away and are a joy to explore at leisure.